pkardas/notes/books/kubernetes-book.md

 The most flexible way to inject a Secret into a Pod is via a special type of volume called a Secret volume.
 Secret vols are automatically mounted as read-only to prevent containers and applications accidentally mutating them.

+## 12: StatefulSets

+Stateful application - application that creates and saves valuable data, for example an app that saves data about client sessions and uses it for future sessions, or a database.

+StatefulSets guarantee:

+- predictable and persistent Pod names
+    - name format: `StatefulSetName-Integer`
+- predictable and persistent DNS hostnames
+- predictable and persistent volume bindings

+Failed Pods managed by a StatefulSet will be replaced by new Pods with the exact same Pod name, the exact same DNS hostname, and the exact same volumes.
+This is true even if the replacement is started on a different cluster node.
+The same is not true of Pods managed by a Deployment.

+StatefulSets create one Pod at a time, and always wait for previous Pods to be running and ready before creating the next.

+Knowing the order in which Pods will be scaled down, as well as knowing that Pods will not be terminated in parallel, is a game-changer for many stateful apps.

+Note: deleting a StatefulSet object does not terminate Pods in order, with this in mind, you may want to scale down a StatefulSet to 0 replicas before deleting it.

+Headless Service is a regular Kubernetes Service object without an IP address.
+It becomes a StatefulSet's Governing Service when you list it in the StatefulSet config under `spec.serviceName`.

+StatefulSets are only a framework.
+Applications need to be written in ways to take advantage of the way StatefulSets behave.